Deep Neural Network-aided Soft-Demapping in Optical Coherent Systems: Regression versus Classification: Deep Neural Network-aided Soft-Demapping

-The value of the gradients arising in the training process with the CEL is the second classification disadvantage.
-According to Ref.~\cite{bosman2020visualising}, the CEL surfaces have less local minima than the square error-based losses (SEL), to which the MSE loss belongs.
-However, the CEL exhibits stronger gradients than the SEL, which leads to overfitting in the systems trained with the CEL, resulting in SEL's having a better generalization property in almost all the cases tested in \cite{bosman2020visualising}.
-This behavior was explained there assuming that the CEL loss surface is more prone to sharp minima (narrow valleys) than the SEL's surface; thus, the CEL-based systems experience overfitting much easier.
-For our problem, we have observed the same pattern, when the MSE-based system generalized better compared to the case of using the categorical CEL, the phenomenon occurring due to the overfitting\footnote{ Yet another drawback of classification-based systems is that the discretization method must be tailored to each task, i.e., it must have the specified fixed number of outputs corresponding to the constellation's cardinality.
-This indicates that the classifier model's operation is specific to the modulation format on which it was trained.
-In other words, the practical (say, hardware) classifier implementation would limit the respective device's application to just a specific format.
-But in the case of regression, as demonstrated in Refs.~\cite{freire2021transfer,pedroTF}, we do not need to retrain the model at all for it to work on other modulation formats.
-Because of this, the regression model is far more versatile than the classification model, allowing us to use it in situations other than those in which it was trained.}.
+Yet another disadvantage of CEL minimization is that according to Ref.~\cite{bosman2020visualising}, the CEL surfaces have fewer local minima than the square error-based losses (SEL), to which the MSE loss belongs.
+However, the CEL landscape is typically prone to sharp local minima, while for the MSE, these are usually the wide local minima.
+Such sharp local minima produced by the CEL, exhibit stronger gradients in low training error regions than the MSE does, which causes the infamous overfitting in the systems trained with the CEL, resulting in MSE having a better generalization property in almost all the cases tested in \cite{bosman2020visualising}.\footnote{ Another drawback of classification-based systems is that it is tailored to each task, i.e. it has to have a specified fixed number of outputs corresponding to the constellation's cardinality.
+This indicates that the classifier model's operation is specific to the modulation format on which it was trained, the feature that inhibits the practical (say, hardware) classifier implementation.
+But in the case of regression~\cite{freire2021transfer,pedroTF}, we do not need to retrain the model at all for it to work on other modulation formats.
+Because of this, the regression model is far more adaptive than the classification one.} In the next section, we compare the performance and the training pitfalls related to the depth of minima for the classification and regression in the framework of soft-demapping in optical communications.

-In this paper, for the first time, we demonstrate how the aforementioned two classification drawbacks impact the performance of classification equalizers when compared with regression-based ones in the coherent optical channel equalization.
-We show that the machine learning-related deficiencies overpower the other classification benefits.